 1867 – Agfa is founded

 Agfa, the Aktiengesellschaft fur Anilinfabrikation, is founded in Rummelsburg, Germany.
-Originally the company focusses on producing color dyes but it will gradually become one of the leading manufacturers of film and printing plates.
+Originally the company focusses on producing color dyes but it will gradually become one of the leading manufacturers of film, printing plates, and large-format printers.

 1874 – Production of corrugated board